 The Health Services Bureau (HSB) has completed its restructuring designed to integrate and improve the quality of services, and to make Health Services more s responsive to the needs of prisoners.
-Health Services has consolidated the bureaus of Medicine, Psychiatry and Mental Health, and has organized the bureau chiefs into a common leadership role over the system-wide implementation and quality management of all healthcares.

 The fundamental organizational structure of HSB within the department has been revised.
 HSB now reports to the Director of Adult Prisons.